Key Donations to help Implement New Financial Literacy Education

 The Northfield Savings Bank Foundation (NSBF) was established in 2000 through Northfield Savings Bank (NSB) as part of NSB’s longstanding commitment to donate 10 percent of its yearly earnings to the local community.
 The Foundation supports Vermont-based efforts focused around improving residents’ well-being and self-sufficiency in areas such as financial literacy, education and at-risk youth.
 When considering an area of need or partnership, NSBF is deliberate, focused and thorough in its assessment to ensure significant results can be achieved given the amount of time and money to be invested.

 Northfield Savings Bank donates 10 percent of its annual earnings to Vermont non-profits as part of its long-standing commitment to give back to the communities it serves.
-Founded in Northfield, VT in 1867, NSB is the largest independent bank headquartered in Vermont and offers a full-range of community banking, commercial banking, mortgage banking and investment services to more than 30,000 consumer and commercial customers.
+Founded in Northfield, VT in 1867, NSB is a full-service bank offering a full range of community banking, commercial banking and mortgage banking services to consumer and commercial customers.
+Investment services are available through Northfield Investment Services*.
 Northfield Savings Bank operates 13 branches throughout central Vermont and Chittenden County stretching from Bethel to Greater Burlington.
 Member FDIC.
 Equal Housing Lender. www.nsbvt.com

 About Next Gen Personal Finance